Certificate in Mediation

 - The programme sits on the National Framework of Qualifications and as such is internationally recognised.

-- Part-time and blended learning options minimise disruption to existing work/life commitments.
+- Part-time study minimises disruption to existing work/life commitments.

 - Individual Conflict Dynamics Profile (CDP-I) assessments are carried out as part of the course.
 This unique assessment focuses specifically on conflict behaviours and provides learners with a tailored report that analyses their unique mediation style, gives customised feedback and tools to improve.
 Unlike other courses which require learners to undertake this costly assessment at an additional expense, the CDP-I is already built into our programme.